-The Facilities Department is implementing a preventive maintenance program which will identify which buildings, systems, and equipment need maintenance on a monthly, quarterly, semi-annual, or annual basis.
-This program will interface with the ONUMA work order system to ensure the regular and timely scheduling of routine maintenance.
-The Facilities Department is working with Fiscal Services to meet the engineering and custodial staffing needs of this and other projects.
+Standard Needs Improvement Timeline Responsible Parties

+III.B.3 The Facilities Department is TBD Vice President of

+implementing a preventive Facilities;

+maintenance program which will District Facilities

+identify which buildings, systems, Manager;

+and equipment need maintenance Vice President of

+on a monthly, quarterly, semi- Finance &

+annual, or annual basis.
+The Administration

+program will interface with the

+ONUMA work order system to

+ensure the regular and timely

+scheduling of routine maintenance.